 In 2018–19, QTC recorded an operating profit after tax from its capital markets operations of $126 million (2017–18: $94 million), mainly attributable to earnings on capital, including net unrealised market value gains associated with the financial instruments on QTC’s balance sheet.

 In the year under review, both Standard & Poor’s and Moody’s Investors Service reaffirmed Queensland’s and QTC’s credit ratings.
 QTC is rated AA+/A-1+/Stable and Aa1/P-1/Stable by Standard & Poor’s and Moody’s Investor Services respectively.
 These stable ratings are a key reason for continued demand from domestic and global investors for QTC debt.

 Value delivered for the State

 QTC also helped enhance financial capability across the public sector through its education partnership with the University of Queensland.
-Over the year, more than 1,200 participants completed financial education courses; these courses achieved an average evaluation rating of nine out of 10.
+During the year, more than 2,100 participants completed financial education courses.
+The overall average evaluation rating was nine out of 10.

 Changes to Board membership

 Alison Rayner was appointed to the QTC Capital Markets Board as the Queensland Treasury representative on 19 July 2018.
 Neville Ide was appointed to the Board on 1 October 2018.

 QTC’s achievements in the 2018–19 financial year have demonstrated significant performance outcomes against each of its three strategic goals—to deliver value to the State and its clients; to ensure access to sustainable funding; and to achieve organisational excellence—and provided measurable increases in organisational capability and efficiency.

 With QTC’s expert leadership team and talented employees, we are confident QTC will be able to contribute a significant, meaningful and tangible benefit to help secure the State’s financial success in the 2019–20 financial year and beyond.

 Creating value for the State and clients